-Shippensburg University's Bachelor of Science in Chemistry curriculum is approved by the American Chemical Society.
+Shippensburg University’s Chemistry (BS) curriculum is approved by the American Chemical Society.

 Get more info

 What Will I Learn?

 You will take courses in all five subdisciplines of chemistry: